txt.lurk.org

 role="doc-backlink">↩︎</a></p></li>

-involved in such models in other parts of practice and personal
+models in other parts of practice and personal lives, whether art

-lives, whether art collectives, collectively run kindergartens, food
+collectives, collectively run kindergartens, food coops or open

-coops or open source projects.
-There is a limit to how many of these
+source projects.
+There is a limit to how many of these things you

 class="footnote-back" role="doc-backlink">↩︎</a></p></li>